Daring Greatly is a book in which author Brene’ Brown shares her research into the topic of vulnerability.

 Be the person you want your children to be

 It’s not what you say, not your results and not what you know.
 It’s who you are (and who you’re becoming).
 What a beautiful concept.

 Don’t tie your ego to the results

-I love that Rene tells us not to tie your ego to results.
+Rene tells us not to tie our ego to results.
 I’d add: become enamored of the process, not so much of the results and the results will come.

 Ego and Validation